florianbouvot/gulp-boilerplate/README.md

 * Runs a web server (Browsersync) for style injection, auto-refreshing and cross-device synchronization
 * Runs a file watcher (native Gulp feature) for running the right tasks on the right files and doing the above things

-*Nunjunks templates are only present for the demo*
+*Nunjunks templates are only present for the demo.*

 ## Getting Started